Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/welcome-&-setup.md

 ## The discovery HPC system ##

 For those of you that indicated that you did not have an account on *discovery* you will need to request one [here](https://rc.dartmouth.edu) **AT LEAST** two (business) days before the workshop begins.
-There is a green button at the top of the page that says **Request an Accoun**, once you click the button you will be prompted to log in with your netID and password and then you can fill in the form to request your account.
+There is a green button at the top of the page that says **Request an Account**, once you click the button you will be prompted to log in with your netID and password and then you can fill in the form to request your account.

 Once you have a discovery account you can follow along with this video [here](https://youtu.be/VoHBlblsQfg) to log onto discovery using the command line.